 Internationally renowned universities: The UK stands as one of the top three study destinations of the world and is home to many leading universities such as University of Oxford, University of Cambridge, Imperial College London, and the University of Edinburgh.

 Quality of education: UK programs are internationally recognised, and known for the quality of teaching and research

-Scholarships: Numerous scholarship programs are available for international students from individual universities and students from Commonwealth countries might have specific funding targeted at them.
+Scholarships: Numerous scholarships/bursaries are available for international students from individual universities and also students from Commonwealth countries might have specific funding targeted at them.

 Choosing your university

 Here are some key things to look out for in choosing your university:

 - Academic Excellence – Research on reviews and teaching professors can give good insight into course curriculum in addition to course descriptions.
 A good experience can move beyond traditional education boundaries and provides excellent teaching support for the track you wish to pursue.

 - Location – There are a large range of cosmopolitan cities, towns, and countryside villages in the regions of the UK, namely England, Scotland, Northern Ireland, and Wales.
 The kind of lifestyle you want will be a factor in choosing where you want to be based in.

 - Tuition fees and scholarships – International students outside the EU and EEA (European Economic Area) pay full tuition at UK universities.
 Check your scholarship eligibility and consider seeking an experienced education specialist to guide you through the application process.

 - Living Costs – London and other large cities tend to be more expensive, but also more convenient in terms of your day-to-day.